 When she came to the master’s program in Information Systems at Stevens, Nidhi Thind had a very varied background — in corporate communications at Opto Circuits, as a systems engineer for InfoSys, even as co-owner of the startup Yum Crumb Co. — but nothing that involved complex presentations to high-level managers in the private sector.

-Thanks to her Stevens coursework, Thind, who graduated in May, looked like she was born in the boardroom, as she confidently walked executives at Wiley through a website she and her teammates built as part of a Field Consulting Program project for the international publishing house.
+Thanks to her Stevens coursework, Thind, who graduated in May 2016, looked like she was born in the boardroom, as she confidently walked executives at Wiley through a website she and her teammates built as part of an Industry Capstone Program project for the international publishing house.

 “Stevens classes really immerse you in industry — in every class, professors push you to read case studies, articles and journals that really expose you to the problems being faced in the real world,” Thind said.
 “And we do a lot of presentations, which taught me to better connect with an audience, focus on what’s important to get across and lead with confidence.”

-Graduate business students at Stevens can apply to be part of the Field Consulting Program, which gives students real-world work experience with one of the university’s many corporate partners in the New York City metropolitan area.
+An integral part of the graduate business curriculum at Stevens is the Industry Capstone Program, which gives students real-world work experience with one of the university’s many corporate partners in the New York City metropolitan area.
 Managers orient the students to the corporate culture and explain a problem or opportunity being examined; students then work in groups to design a solution or prepare a strategic recommendation, which is then presented to the company at the end of the semester.

 For Thind, it was a reminder of the value of courses in project management and business processes that were part of her Information Systems coursework.